coderarjob/meghaos-x86/docs/notes/processman.md

 Each event item contains two fields: Event ID and Event Data.

-Every process has its own process & thread have individual event queue.
+Every process & thread have separate events queue.

 ### Process exit

-Exiting threads are the simplest, since they only have a stack, exiting threads means to only deallocate the virtual & physical memory for its stack, and freeing the memory used by process's events and removing the thread from the scheduler queue.
+Exiting threads are the simplest, since they only have a stack, exiting threads means to only deallocate the virtual & physical memory for its stack, and freeing the memory used by the thread's events and removing it from the scheduler queue.
 That is steps 1 to 4 don't happen for threads but 5,6 does happen.

-Exiting process is little bit extended.
+Exiting a non-thread process is little bit extended.
 Its done in the following flow.

 1. Recursively exit all its child processes (threads & otherwise).
 2. If current process is being killed, then we first switch to use the Kernel Page Directory so that